 Downloading finished document(s)

 15. When the conversion and combining are complete, the screen tells you that the task is finished.
 Your download should now happen automatically.

 If your security settings prevent the download, you will normally receive a message on screen that says something like Download blocked.
 This is normally accompanied by an option to accept the download.

 Alternatively; you have 60 seconds to click on the Manual Download link before Online2PDF deletes your files from its server.

-16. In the Google Chrome web browser, my download shows at the bottom of the window (shown below).
-In Internet Explorer, Microsoft Edge and Firefox - you will usually see a small popup that declares your download has completed.
+16. In the Google Chrome web browser, downloads show at the bottom of the window (as below).
+In Safari, Microsoft Edge and Firefox - you will usually see a small popup that declares your download has completed.